macropin/django-registration/docs/upgrade.rst

 the registration process <signals>`.

-The :func:`~registration.views.activate` view now issues a redirect upon successful activation; in :ref:`the default backend
-<default-backend>` this is to the URL pattern named
-``registration_activation_complete``; in the default setup, this will redirect to a view which renders the template ``registration/activation_complete.html``, and so this template should be present when using the default backend and default configuration.
-Other backends can specify the location to redirect to through their ``post_activation_redirect()`` method, and this can be overridden on a case-by-case basis by passing the (new) keyword argument ``success_url`` to the :func:`~registration.views.activate` view.
+The :func:`~registration.views.activate` view now issues a redirect upon successful activation; in the default backend this is to the URL pattern named ``registration_activation_complete``; in the default setup, this will redirect to a view which renders the template ``registration/activation_complete.html``, and so this template should be present when using the default backend and default configuration.
+Other backends can specify the location to redirect to through their ``post_activation_redirect()`` method, and this can be overridden on a case-by-case basis by passing the (new) keyword argument ``success_url`` to the ``activate()`` view.
 On unsuccessful activation, the ``activate()`` view still displays the same template, but its context has changed: the context will simply consist of any keyword arguments captured in the URL and passed to the view.

 Changes to registration forms